 At UMB Graduate Program Review includes an internal self-study and an on-site review by an external site team.

-Erin Golembewski, Senior Associate Dean, Graduate School
+Erin Golembewski, Sr. Associate Dean of Graduate School

 Bruce Jarrell, Dean of Graduate School